The curious paradox is that when I accept myself just as I am, then I can change.

 Even with a map, this is difficult.
 You must know where you are now to get to where you want to go.
 It’s perfectly okay to start with the goal in mind, but you must also start with accepting your current situation.

 Self-acceptance is not the same as ego-edification.
 It is being able to see both your positive and negative traits.
 This means we must observe ourselves without judgment.
-Accepting myself just as I am is the key.
+Accepting yourself just as you are is the key.

 It’s the ability to see your behavior, decisions, and personality and instincts.
 It’s the default settings of Ego which cause you to act out.
 Understanding these mechanisms allows us to observe and then choose rather than just acting out.
 It is from this vantage point of reference you can make desired changes in thinking and behavior.
 So, when I accept myself just as I am then I can change.
 This becomes the formula to move from Ego-edification to Ego-identification.